Rudraksh-Agnihotri4/white-board/README.md

 ## src/App.css

 # Author
-Wave Board is created and maintained by JEEVAN KUMAR KORRA
+White Board is created and maintained by Rudraksh Agnihotri